strimzi/test-container/README.md

 kafkaCluster.start();
 ```

+#### x) Logging Kafka Container/Cluster Output to SLF4J

+If you want to enable logging of the Kafka container’s output to SLF4J,
+you can set the environment variable STRIMZI_TEST_CONTAINER_LOGGING_ENABLED to true.
+By default, this feature is disabled.
+This can help in debugging or monitoring the Kafka broker’s activities during tests.

 ### Running Mutation Testing

 To run mutation testing and assess your code’s robustness against small changes, use the following Maven command: